felixvanoost/Reflow-Oven-Controller/README.md

 For this project, an Arduino will monitor and control the toaster oven to follow a user-defined thermal profile.
 The required hardware, consisting of the following main functional blocks, will be mounted on an Arduino Proto Shield:

-- A thermocouple to measure the temperature inside the oven.
+- A thermocouple to measure the temperature inside the oven
-- An amplifier circuit to amplify the voltage across the thermocouple to levels readable by the Arduino.
+- An amplifier circuit to amplify the voltage across the thermocouple to levels readable by the Arduino
-- A temperature sensor to enable the Arduino to perform cold-junction compensation on the thermocouple temperature reading.
+- A temperature sensor to enable the Arduino to perform cold-junction compensation on the thermocouple temperature reading
-- Pushbuttons to allow the user to set the desired thermal profile parameters and start / stop the reflow process.
+- Pushbuttons to allow the user to set the desired thermal profile parameters and start / stop the reflow process
-- LEDs and a buzzer to provide user feedback on the current stage of reflow and alert the user when the process is complete.
+- LEDs and a buzzer to provide user feedback on the current stage of reflow and alert the user when the process is complete

 One crucial conponent not mentioned above is a solid-state relay, which enables the Arduino to switch power to the oven on and off (thereby allowing it to control the temperature).
 For the scope of this project, I will assume that an SSR has already been installed in the oven - there are a number of very good tutorials online describing how to do this step-by-step.